 Where to Eat at Bukit Timah Nature Reserve

 Bukit Timah Opening Hours & Facilities

-Bukit Timah is filled with meandering trails rated Easy, Moderate, and Difficult.
+Bukit Timah Nature Reserve is filled with meandering trails: these range between easy, moderate, and difficult.
 Maddeningly, there are no distances listed anywhere online or on any of the maps at the park, but according to the ranger we spoke with at the visitor centre: